perfsonar/esmond/docs/install.rst

 buildout, or more specifically zc.buildout, is a tool for creating an isolated Python environment and installing packages inside it.
-It is used in some parts of the Python community to manage deployments and is currently the most convienent way to install ESxSNMP.
+It is used in some parts of the Python community to manage deployments and is currently the most convienent way to install esmond.
 At some point in the future this may change. buildout includes a bootstrap script that has a single dependency which is Python.